bAfshari/D-TECK-Test/README.md

 -An in memory database with 1 find query and 1 save query

 # Getting Started
-These project is done in java J2EE with tomcat, and connects to Mysql database.
+These project is done in Java with Maven, used Tomcat and Mysql database.

 # Running the tests